 Nature & Eligibility of the Examination

 It is the Indian civil service that is the backbone of the Indian government machinery.
 This exam is conducted by the Union Public Service Commission (UPSC) in various centers throughout India.
-The Civil Services is a very competitive and challenging offering various jobs in various departments.
-The benefit of the jobs here is that they are secure, and carry lots of power and prestige with it.
+Civil Services is very competitive and challenging offering various jobs in various departments.
+The benefit of the jobs here is that they are secure, and carry lots of power and prestige with them.

 Nature of the Examination:

-Every state having centre to conduct the Indian Civil Services Exam.
-However if you are an aspiring candidate for the exam, you have to accept the fact that it is suited for thse who follow good strategy in the Civil Services Examination.
+Every state has centre to conduct the Indian Civil Services Exam.
+However, if you are an aspiring candidate for the exam, you have to accept the fact that it is suited for those who follow a good strategy in the Civil Services Examination.

-The Indian Civil Services Exam is basically a three state competitive selection process that consists of a Preliminary exam: General studies (200 marks) and aptitude test (200-marks) which will be qualifying in nature.
+The Indian Civil Services Exam is basically a three-stage competitive selection process that consists of a Preliminary exam: General studies (200 marks) and aptitude test (200-marks) which will be qualifying in nature.
 It is conducted in the month of JUNE.

 The total seats are ranging 11,000 to 15,000.